-Find a quiet place to take some time for you.
+Find a quiet place to take some time for yourself.

-Become aware of your feels.
-Connect with how you truely feel.
+Become aware of your feelings.
+Connect with how you truly feel.

 Allow yourself to feel and be aware of what you are feeling.

 Notice where you feel the feeling in your body.
-Notice how it feel in your body.
+Notice how it feels in your body.

 What emotions are you feeling?

-Connect with all the aspect of how you feel.
+Connect with all the aspects of how you feel.
 Go within and feel what you need to feel.

 Now breathe deeply and allow yourself to release and let go.